Frequently Asked Questions

 What criteria are used to select Administrative Fellows?

-Applicants are evaluated on their academic achievement, professional and personal experiences, personal statement and letters of recommendation.
-Applicants are also evaluated on the general knowledge of UMHS, initiative, professionalism, leadership potential and overall fit with UMHS.
+- Applicants are evaluated on their academic achievement, professional and personal experiences, personal statement and letters of recommendation.
+Applicants are also evaluated on the general knowledge of Michigan Medicine, initiative, professionalism, leadership potential and overall fit with Michigan Medicine.
 This is determined through the online application materials, phone interview and on-site interviews.

 What are the educational requirements for the fellowship?